nschloe/nschloe.github.io/_posts/2022-05-20-math-on-github.md

 engine that could seriously render math in web pages, and is used in many places, e.g., [math.stackexchange](https://math.stackexchange.com/).
 If you look just a little closer, though, you'll find there's at least one serious competitor: [KaTeX](https://github.com/KaTeX/KaTeX).
-It's main advantage over _MathJax_ is that it isn't dead.
+Its main advantage over _MathJax_ is that it isn't dead.
 Check out the repo activity on the two projects:

 - MathJax: